-If you want to create an Editorial Calendar to help plan your content on a monthly basis, you can search online for “free editorial calendar” or download a free calendar template from WinCalendar.com …
+If you would like to create an Editorial Calendar to help you plan new content every month, just search online for “free monthly calendar template” or download a free calendar template from WinCalendar.com …

 WordPress Editorial Scheduling Plugins

-If you want to work directly from WordPress, there are some useful plugins for managing your content scheduling you can use:
+If you want to manage your content scheduling directly from WordPress, there are some useful plugins you can install:

-Editorial Calendar is a Free plugin for WordPress that allows you to see all your posts and drag and drop them to manage your blog.
+Editorial Calendar is a Free WordPress plugin that makes it possible to see all your posts and drag and drop them to manage your site.

-The Editorial Calendar provides content editors with an overview of your blog and when each item will be published.
-You can drag and drop to move posts, edit posts right in the calendar and manage your entire blog.
+The Editorial Calendar gives you an overview of your blog and when each post will be published.
+You can drag and drop to move posts, edit posts right inside the calendar and manage your entire blog.

 (Editorial Calendar – WordPress editorial plugin.
-Image source: Editorial Calendar website)
+Screenshot source: plugin website)

-For more details about this plugin, check out the plugin’s web page here: Editorial Calendar
+To learn more about this useful content management plugin, visit the plugin page here: Editorial Calendar – WordPress Editorial

-Edit Flow is a modular editorial workflow plugin that empowers you to collaborate with your editorial team right inside WordPress.
+Edit Flow allows you to collaborate with your editorial team right inside WordPress.

-- Calendar – A convenient month-by-month look at your content.
+- Calendar – A month-by-month view of your content.

 - Custom Statuses – Lets you define the key stages to your workflow.

 - Editorial Comments – Allows private discussion between writers and editors in the admin area with threaded commenting.